-All students will be entitled to a Careers Education, Information, Advice and Guidance (CEIAG) programme that:
+All students will be entitled to a Careers Education, Information, Advice and Guidance (CEIAG) program that:

 - Aims to inspire as well as inform and guide students